Oracle-Efficient Online Learning and Auction Design: Online Auction Design

-We consider the class of VCG auctions with bidder-specific reserves.
-In a basic VCG auction, an allocation $\vec q^*\in\S$ is chosen to maximize social welfare, that is, maximize $\sum_{i=1}^n v_i q^*_i$.
+In a basic VCG auction, an allocation $\vec q^*\in\S$ is chosen to maximize social welfare, that is, maximize $\sum_{i=1}^n v_i q^*_i$, where we slightly simplify notation and use $v_i \in [0,1]$ to denote the valuation of bidder $i$ for being served.
 Each bidder who is served is then charged the externality he imposes on others, $p_i(\vec v) = \max_{\vec q\in\S} \sum_{i'\neq i} v_{i'} q_{i'} - \sum_{i'\neq i} v_{i'} q^*_{i'}$, which can be shown to equal the minimum bid at which he would be served.
 Such auctions are known to be truthful.
 The most common example is the second-price auction for the single-item single-unit case in which the bidder with the highest bid receives the item and pays the second highest bid.
 VCG auctions with reserves, which maintain the property of truthfulness, are defined as follows.

 \begin{definition}[VCG auctions with bidder-specific reserves] A VCG auction with bidder-specific reserves is specified by a vector $\vec{r}$ of reserve prices for each bidder.
 As a first step, all bidders whose bids are below their reserves (that is, bidders $i$ for which $v_i < r_i$) are removed from the auction.
 If no bidders remain, no item is allocated.
 Otherwise, the basic VCG auction is run on the remaining bidders to determine the allocation.
 Each bidder who is served is charged the larger of his reserve and his VCG payment. \end{definition}